nixworks/public/news/2008/06/28/README.md

 _Context: European Union, Paris, People's Mujahedin of Iran, terrorist organisation_

 ### [ Police in South Korea use water cannons to disperse thousands of people protesting in Seoul about the resumption of beef imports from the United States. ](/news/2008/06/28/police-in-south-korea-use-water-cannons-to-disperse-thousands-of-people-protesting-in-seoul-about-the-resumption-of-beef-imports-from-the-u.md)
-_Context: Seoul, South Korea, U.S., beef imports, water cannon_
+_Context: Seoul, South Korea, United States, beef imports, water cannon_

 ### [ The Community Assembly of Kosovo and Metohija, elected in May by the Serbian population, convenes its first meeting, in defiance of the Republic of Kosovo. ](/news/2008/06/28/the-community-assembly-of-kosovo-and-metohija-elected-in-may-by-the-serbian-population-convenes-its-first-meeting-in-defiance-of-the-rep.md)
 _Context: Community Assembly of Kosovo and Metohija, Kosovo, Serbian population_